Yandex Cloud

 --namespace=<namespace>

-Where --namespace is the namespace in which the PVC is located.
+Where --namespace is the namespace containing the PVC.

-A message saying waiting for first consumer to be created before binding means that the PVC is waiting for a pod to be created.
+The waiting for first consumer to be created before binding message means that the PVC is awaiting pod creation.

 2. Create a pod for this PVC.

-Why does my Managed Service for Kubernetes cluster fail to run after I change its node configuration?Why does my Managed Service for Kubernetes cluster fail to run after I change its node configuration?
+Why does my Managed Service for Kubernetes cluster fail to start after I update its node configuration?Why does my Managed Service for Kubernetes cluster fail to start after I update its node configuration?

 Make sure the new configuration of Managed Service for Kubernetes nodes is within the quota: